 Guaranteed benefit amounts.

-Surrender charges, transfer fees or other contract charges.
+Surrender charges, transaction fees or other contract charges.

 Distribution channel.

 5. Unless there is clear evidence to the contrary, behavior assumptions should be no less conservative than past experience.
 Margins for contract holder behavior assumptions shall assume, without relevant and credible experience or clear evidence to the contrary, that contract holders’ efficiency will increase over time.